BaniilBazabov/college_projects/README.md

-College projects.
-Some may be unfinished.
+College projects, some may be unfinished.